jsonx-org/javascript/README.md

 ### <b>2.4</b> JSD vs JSDx

-The <ins>JSDx</ins> format offers XML validation, and using an XML IDE like [oXygen XML Editor][oxygenxml] offers edit-time XML validation, such as:
+The <ins>JSDx</ins> format offers XML validation, and using an XML IDE like [oXygen XML Editor<sup>❐</sup>][oxygenxml] offers edit-time XML validation, such as:

 <img src="https://user-images.githubusercontent.com/1258414/61751752-aae93800-ada9-11e9-88b1-65de08f125b5.png" width="75%">

-When using the <ins>JSDx</ins> format with the [oXygen XML Editor][oxygenxml], the auto-completion features of the editor will guide you in writing the schema.
+When using the <ins>JSDx</ins> format with the [oXygen XML Editor<sup>❐</sup>][oxygenxml], the auto-completion features of the editor will guide you in writing the schema.
 With the <ins>JSDx</ins> format, the XML editor will also validate keys and keyrefs to ensure that declared types are referenced correctly.

 ### <b>2.5</b> Specification